vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_card_auto-entities.md

 ---
 ## Chores
-I created a [separated page](homeassistant_dashboard_chores) about this subject where I use multiple auto entities lists to show which chores must be done and which are already done.
+I created a [separate page](homeassistant_dashboard_chores) about this subject where I use multiple auto entities lists to show which chores must be done and which are already done.

 ---